Chemical engineering: New concepts and innovations

 In the 1940s, it became clear that unit operations alone were insufficient in developing chemical reactors.
 While the predominance of unit operations in chemical engineering courses in Britain and the United States continued until the 1960s, transport phenomena started to receive greater focus.
 Along with other novel concepts, such as process systems engineering (PSE), a "second paradigm" was defined.
 Transport phenomena gave an analytical approach to chemical engineering while PSE focused on its synthetic elements, such as those of a control system and process design.
 Developments in chemical engineering before and after World War II were mainly incited by the petrochemical industry; however, advances in other fields were made as well.
 Advancements in biochemical engineering in the 1940s, for example, found application in the pharmaceutical industry, and allowed for the mass production of various antibiotics, including penicillin and streptomycin.
 Meanwhile, progress in polymer science in the 1950s paved way for the "age of plastics".

 Safety and hazard developments

 Concerns regarding large-scale chemical manufacturing facilities' safety and environmental impact were also raised during this period.
 Silent Spring, published in 1962, alerted its readers to the harmful effects of DDT, a potent insecticide.
 The 1974 Flixborough disaster in the United Kingdom resulted in 28 deaths, as well as damage to a chemical plant and three nearby villages.
 1984 Bhopal disaster in India resulted in almost 4,000 deaths.
 These incidents, along with other incidents, affected the reputation of the trade as industrial safety and environmental protection were given more focus.
 In response, the IChemE required safety to be part of every degree course that it accredited after 1982.
 By the 1970s, legislation and monitoring agencies were instituted in various countries, such as France, Germany, and the United States.
+In time, the systematic application of safety principles to chemical and other process plants began to be considered a specific discipline, known as process safety.